myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/avg.md

 ## Definition

-The `avg` method allows you to add a `AVG` function to the query.
+The `avg` method allows you to add the `AVG` function to the query.
 The `AVG` function allows you to calculate the average value of a set.

 There are 2 ways to call this method: